SurajBho/terrorism_predict/README.md

 # terrorism_predict

-# this prediction is on the basis of the dataset provide from merland university.
+# this prediction is on the basis of the dataset provide from merland universit